-Slightly more than half of the students receive support from friends or teachers for CWSN and almost half of the schools give access to special learning material at school.
-Some of the schools have access to the assistive devices and some have trained or certified teachers to support children with special needs.
-Few schools even provide accommodation for CWSN.
-To foster a supportive learning environment for CWSN, the schools must provide full access to the assistive devices, proper resources and accommodation for children with special needs across school environments.
+Slightly more than half of the students reported to receive support from friends or teachers for CWSN and also half of them have access to special learning or study material at school.
+Some of the schools have accommodation for CWSN, trained or certified teachers to support children with special needs and have access to the assistive devices.
+To promote inclusivity, the schools must provide access to the assistive devices, proper resources and accommodation to help improve support systems for children with special needs across the schools.